Kaan-Gokalp/BagProbability-Optimization-Models/README.md

-# Boundary-Dominant Probability Optimization Models
+# Boundary-Dominant Optimization: A Closed-Form Framework for Efficient Resource Allocation

 This repository contains the Python source code, experimental simulations, and numerical verifications used in the paper titled **“Boundary-Dominant Optimization in Discrete Probabilistic Allocation Models”**.